pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 - Matrix (here Linear Algebra) semantics where the fill-value is assumed to be 0,
-- Graph semantics where the fill-value is assumed to be undefined value.
+- Graph semantics where the fill-value is assumed to be indefined value.

 The scikit-learn algorithms of the Matrix and Graph domains use sparse